 4. Print Layout

-Here, you can choose from one of four print layouts: Full Page Slides, Notes Pages, Outline, and Handouts.
+Choose from Full Page Slides, Notes Pages, Outline, or Handouts.

 5. Collation Settings